 There is a courageous young man, from Austin, Texas who is attempting to overcome all barriers placed before him.
-An accordion player and the descendent of immigrants, Anthony Ortiz, Jr. is smart and sophisticated.
-He has also been the winner of awards that recognized his exceptional talent as a musician, performing from the age of nine.
-But, his biggest challenge, to date, is the contest he will win against the cancer that he is currently battling.
+An accordion player and the descendant of immigrants, Anthony Ortiz, Jr. is smart and sophisticated; the winner of awards that recognized his exceptional talent as a musician, performing from the age of nine.
+But, in addition to his accomplishments, his biggest challenge, to date, is the contest he will win against the cancer that he is currently battling.

 Anthony “grew up listening to tejano and conjunto music, and its traditions”, he writes in his article for MusicFest Magazine in 2015.
 His first instrument was the drums, then the guitar and finally the accordion which was acquired from a flea market.
 His father’s gift along with his first lesson, introduced Anthony to the piano accordion, after which his son taught himself to play.
 Anthony performs along with his grandfather, Lupe “Shorty” Ortiz and his father, Anthony Ortiz, Sr. in their Austin-based family mariachi band, Mariachi Corbetas.
 “My performance style has been shaped by the way my father plays,” he says, “full of energy, excitement and soul.
 I’ve also drawn influence from my idols Michael Salgado, Jamie De Anda, Flaco Jimenez, and David Ferias.
 I typically model my playing after their styles and techniques but add a dash of my own flavor.
 I blended my Spanish music knowledge with the band’s current sound to help breed a new sound of music.”
 Anthony refers to his style of playing as “Bandito Country”.